 Indirect down lighting is provided at the covered canopies to create a well lit and safe environment at public entrances.

-Downward directional landscape path lighting is provided in the resident courtyard to allow safe maneuvering at night.
+Downward directional landscape path lighting is provided in

 Limited landscape spot lighting will also assist in way finding and enhancing the building aesthetics at night.